-The plump tart red cherries burst with an addicting tangy cherry flavor that elevates this classic recipe by adding the right amount of sweetness and tart to make a simply irresistible dish.
+The plump tart red cherries burst with a tangy cherry flavor that elevates this classic recipe by adding the right amount of sweetness and tart to make a simply scrumptous dish.

 The best part of this cherry dessert is that it requires only 8 ingredients, 2 bowls, and is ready in 45 minutes from start to finish!
 Which means you won’t be waiting too long before you are enjoying your first bite.

 And while there is no wrong way to enjoy this crunch, try eating it slightly warm and topped with a couples scoops of vanilla ice cream.
 It may just become your new favorite recipe!

 Ingredient Shopping List

 Make this easy and incredible dessert with simple ingredients, many you may already have in your pantry.